ytaki0801/PureLISP.sh/README.md

 ## Purpose of this project

-* To use in education and research of basic LISP language processing
+* To use in education and research of basic LISP language processing easily

 * To use in ALL computer environments by running on a POSIX-conformant shell

 ## How to use

-Run the script to use REPL, like the following on [busybox-w32](https://frippery.org/busybox/) in a Commapd Prompt of Windows 10.
-You must type a blank line after input LISP codes.
+Run the script to use REPL, like the following on [busybox-w32](https://frippery.org/busybox/) in a Command Prompt of Windows 10. **You must type a blank line after input LISP codes**.

 ```
 C:\Users\TAKIZAWA Yozo\busybox>busybox.exe sh jmclisp.sh